Altitude at Via Sleepaway Camp

 Independent living skills that are addressed include:

 - Following daily self care routines

 - Keeping a clean and neat living area

 - Making healthy choices during meals and rest times

 - Self advocacy

-Our aim is for all of our campers to increase their level of responsibility and independence over their time at Camp Altitude.
-This is best exemplified by the encouragement and mentoring that we provide to our most advanced campers by allowing them to take on leadership roles that involve assisting our staff according to their strengths and interests.
+Our aim is for all of our participants to increase their level of responsibility and independence over their time at Altitude at Via.
+This is best exemplified by the encouragement and mentoring that we provide to our most advanced participants by allowing them to take on leadership roles that involve assisting our staff according to their strengths and interests.

-Leadership opportunities are arranged on an individual basis, but may include scheduled times to support staff in preparing for activities, helping to lead activities, or assisting with the younger campers.
-These opportunities allow our most advanced campers to have a fun summer experience while continuing to build confidence and skills.
+Leadership opportunities are arranged on an individual basis, but may include scheduled times to support staff in preparing for activities, helping to lead activities, or assisting with the younger participants.
+These opportunities allow our most advanced participants to have a fun summer experience while continuing to build confidence and skills.
 This also helps them to attain experience in roles that will further prepare them for adulthood.